Creating a Virtual Airline/Organization

 - Search the Official IFVARB Database and make sure your airline is not already taken.

 - Submit an application via the Apply Page.
 Please provide your Experience Statement* and Operations Plan*.
 They MUST be shared publicly in Google Documents.
-You will also get an Admin assigned to you based on the region of your VA/VO*.

 - An IFVARB Admin will contact you directly in the Infinite Flight Community to inform you whether you are cleared to enter the review wait-line or not.